Keepers of the Past

 The Putnam Museum and Science Center is a place where people connect with history and ideas by stations that make STEM concepts fun for all ages.
 The four exhibit halls (Black Earth/Big River, Hall of Mammals, River, Prairie, People and Egyptian Gallery) plus changing travel exhibits ensure there is always something to discover at the Putnam.
 To learn more, click here.

-The Richardson-Sloane Special Collections Center at the Main Davenport Library has extensive local history and family history resources available for public viewing.
+The Richardson-Sloane Special Collections Center at the Main Davenport Library location has extensive local history and family history resources available for public viewing.
 The materials include books, maps, manuscripts, videos, oral history tapes and a photographic collection of more than 50,000 local images.
-The materials relate to Davenport and Scott County history.
-To learn more, click here.
+The library specializes in materials related to Davenport and Scott County history, but they have information about the Illinois area as well.
+To learn more, follow this link: Richardson-Slone Special Collection Center.

-On August 9th, 1905, the Rock Island County Historical Society was organized when local citizens saw the need to “study and learn, to collect and preserve, and to disseminate the history of Rock Island County.”
+On August 9th, 1905, the Rock Island County Historical Society was organized when local citizens saw Arsenal Historic Society and Museum need to “study and learn, to collect and preserve, and to disseminate the history of Rock Island County.”
 It was not until 1962 that the organization found a permanent home in the Burton Peek House in Moline, Illinois.
-In 1992 a research library was added that today contains 400 archival collections, 10,000 photographs, 6,000 book, 40,000 vertical files, and 9 different newspapers in print.
-To learn more, click here.
+In 1992 a research library was added that today contains 400 archival collections, 10,000 photographs, 6,000 books, 40,000 vertical files, and access to 9 different local newspapers.
+To learn more, follow this link: Rock Island County Historical Society.

-The Rock Island Public Library first opened to the public on November 25, 1872, in a rental location in downtown Rock Island as a private library.
-After the 1872 Library Act in the State of Illinois, it became the first public library in the state.
+The Rock Island Public Library opened to the public on November 25, 1872, in a rental location in downtown Rock Island as a private library.
+After the 1872 Library Act in the State of Illinois, it became the first public library to open in the state.
 The current downtown building held its grand opening on December 15, 1903.
-Their first library director, Ellen Gale retired in 1937 after 65 years of service.
+The library director, Ellen Gale, retired in 1937 after 65 years of service.
 The Illinois Room and the Local History Collection are good places to start your local research.
-To learn more, click here.
+To learn more, follow this link: Rock Island Public Library

 The Saint Ambrose University Library has Archives and Special Collections located on the third floor.
 The mission of both is to make accessible historically significant and unique materials which reflect the University’s origins, development and the achievements of faculty, staff, students, and alumni.
 Their digital collection is available online here.

 Diane Oestreich, a Rock Island resident, has been a longtime advocate for historic preservation.
-As a historian she is adept at finding information about the people and events that bring a building to life.
-Check out her online Postcards from Home series.
+She worked on the passage of Rock Island’s original historic preservation ordinance.
+As a historian she is adept at finding the information that brings people, events, buildings, and neighborhoods to life.
+Even better, she is always willing to share her knowledge, as in her series Postcards from Home.

 Charles Pearson, President and CEO of Pearson Consulting, a company that specializes in development, planning and implementation of historic resources to revitalize dis-invested communities.
 He is also the driving force behind the Iowa African American Heritage Trail.
 Follow the African American Heritage Trail on Facebook.